 Music Biz Member Rock Paper Scissors, Inc. is launching Weekly Websdays, a new online music tech meetup via Zoom with curated programming that will bring in thought leaders to present different topics each week, and give attendees a chance to chat, ask questions, and more.

 Music Biz member Bandcamp waived its revenue share on sales of music and merch products, giving the full proceeds to artists to support them through the COVID-19 crisis on Friday, May 1; Friday, June 5; and Friday, July 3.
+The program has now been extended and will run every first Friday of the month through the end of 2020.

 The company first took this measure on Friday, March 20, which saw music fans spend $4.3 million in direct support their favorite artists — more than 15 times what is sold on a typical Friday.